The Editor's Cut produces short, focused electronic books and videos.

 With every book we produce, we learn more about this new medium.
 We try to select the right words, metaphors, images, videos, and widgets to explain each concept.

-Do you have comments about an existing book, ideas for a new book, or just want to tell us something?
+Do you have comments about an existing title, ideas for a new title, or just want to tell us something?

 Email us at email@example.com.

 You can, also, subscribe to the low volume Editor's Cut newsletter

 Some stories lend themselves to books and some are better told in person.

 Join us at conferences and other public events for short presentations.
 The Dim Sum Thinking Speaking page contains a list of upcoming appearances as well as links to past talks that were captured on video.

 We've also created one to four day classes for many of our best-selling books.
 You'll find a complete description of these offerings on the Dim Sum Thinking Training page.

 If you are interested in private training for your group or company, contact us at firstname.lastname@example.org.